 As technology continues to enable organizations to conduct business virtually, video interviews are growing in popularity.
-Virtual job interviews allow companies to continue conducting effective talent searches with low cost.
+Virtual job interviews allow companies to continue conducting effective talent searches at a low cost.

-With Bryq playing a critical role in your recruitment process, you can conduct better and more structured are a step closer to getting the best candidates in for the next step of your recruitment process: the virtual interviews.
+With Bryq playing a critical role in your recruitment process, you can conduct better and more structured interviews.
+Our personalized interview guides help to get the best candidates from the next step of your recruitment process: virtual interviews.

 Using these guidelines will help your remove bias from the screening process and reduce bias in the interview process, resulting in increased Diversity & Inclusion.